open-power/secvarctl/README.md

 		To create a variable reset file (one that will remove the current contents of a variable), replace '<inputFormat>:<outputFormat>' with 'reset' and supply a variable name, public and private signer files and an output file with '-n <varName> -k <privKey> -c <crtFile> -o <outFile>'
 		GENERATION OF PKCS7 AND AUTH FILES ARE IN EXPERIMENTAL DEVELEPOMENT PHASE.
 THEY HAVE NOT BEEN THOROUGHLY TESTED YET.

+        INSERT:
+            ./secvarctl insert {signing requirements} -i <inputFile> -o <outputFile>
+            OR
+            ./secvarctl insert {signing requirements} -i <inputFile> -w
+        REQUIRED:
+            -i <inputFile> , the new esl to be appended -w , submit update by writing output to secvar `update` file -o <outputFile>, alternative to -w, write output auth to file signing requirements (see GENERATE):
+                -c <certFile>
+                -k <privKey> OR -s <sigFile>
+                -n <varName>
+        OPTIONAL:
+            --usage
+            --help
+            -v , verbose, gives process info
+            -t <time> , see GENERATE for decription
+            -f , force, do not do validate file formats -e <esl> , specify current ESL to append data to, default is <PATH>/<VAR_NAME>/data -p <path> , specify path to current secvars, default is /sys/firmware/secvar/vars

+        The insert command is used to add an ESL entry to a current ESL chain.
+This command is useful since a secure variable update will completely replace the previous data of that secvar.
+        By using the insert command, the user can add a new ESL to the secvar while maintaining its current entries.
+The process invlolves adding a new ESL to the current ESL, and generating an auth file with the combined ESL.
+The resulting auth file can be either submitted as a secvar update (with '-w') or output to a file (with '-o').
+By default, the current esl is read from the secvar path, but a user given ESL chain can be used with the '-e' option.
+The secvar path that is used for reading the current ESL and writing the ouput auth (if '-w' is present), can be set to a user defined path with '-p'.
+If, the '-f' flag is given, the new, current and combined ESL will not be checked for format correctness.
+Since an auth file is being generated, all required flags for auth generation from the 'secvarctl generate' command are needed, this includes '-k/-s', '-c', '-n'.
+The '-t' flag has also been used to allow the user to specify the timestamp to use in the auth file metadata.

 ## License